Seaconke Wampanoag Tribe: Genetic analysis

 Together, these sources of information have allowed us to trace the familial connections of the Seaconke Wampanoag community back to the early 18th century.
 Our data also reflect the profound impact of historical factors on the cultural, linguistic, and genetic make-up of Indian communities in New England.
 They further highlight the complexity of indigenous identity of tribes from this region, and underscore the importance of honoring the distinct peoples and cultures that historically inhabited North America.

 In his book DNA USA: A Genetic Portrait of America (2012), human geneticist Bryan Sykes (1947–2020) said that while "the complete absence of Native American mDNA among the Seaconke Wampanoag came as a great surprise" to him, the evidence undermined "the genetic definition of race" and showed "how incompetent DNA really is at assigning individuals to discrete categories".
 Writing of this research, Jenny Reardon and Kim TallBear said that, although the Seaconke Wampanoag sampled "largely trace to European and African populations", the research was nevertheless "notable for its insightful treatment of nongenetic Wampanoag history and the fact that it was coauthored by Genographic Project scientists and Wampanoag tribal members".
 TallBear has also noted that federal recognition often places an emphasis on genetic heritage, and said, "Let us hope that regulators and policymakers in our genetically rather fetishistic country do not hold Genographic's findings against the Seaconke Wampanoag people."

 Activities

 The Seaconke Wampanoag community was involved in the building of the First Free Methodist Church in Seekonk, Massachusetts, in 1925.
 The group has hosted an annual powwow in Rehoboth, Massachusetts since 1996.

 Notable individuals

 Before he led the Seaconke Wampanoag Tribe, Wilfred "Eagle Heart" Greene (1937–2016), known professionally as "Wild Willie", was a boxer, ranking seventh among middleweight champions internationally.
 He organized the Seaconke Wampanoag as a nonprofit in 1997 and held the first of its annual powwows.
 According to Greene, he was a descendant of Ousamequin (Wampanoag, c.
 1581–1661), more commonly known as Massasoit.

 Professional boxer Kali Reis (also known as "K.O.
 Mequinonoag") is a member of the Seaconke Wampanoag.
 The name she boxes under, Mequinonoag, was given to her by her mother.

-Moniquill Blackgoose, a science fiction author whose novel To Shape a Dragon's Breath won the 2024 Lodestar Award for Best Young Adult Book and 2024 Andre Norton Award, is also a member of the Seaconke Wampanoag Tribe.
+Moniquill Blackgoose, a science fiction/fantasy author, is also a member of the Seaconke Wampanoag Tribe.